 My first David Bowie album (and it was a cassette) was “Let’s Dance.”
 I immediately fell in love.
 There was something about the music that drew me in.
 I was twelve.
-I was listening to Duran Duran and Echo and the Bunnymen and starting to decide musically imgreswhere I was headed.
+I was listening to Duran Duran and Echo and the Bunnymen and starting to decide musically where I was headed.
 Once I heard Bowie, I knew for sure.
 I had found my music.
 It was Bowie who brought me to Glam, Britpop, Punk.
 It was Bowie with his different colored eyes, his gender fluid style and how he brought together acting, theatre, and music that made me realize I had found my people.
 He was an innovator and he helped those of us who felt like outsiders find our place.

 My first reaction when I heard that David Bowie had died was sadness.
 Bowie was like my gateway drug and there are many strong memories attached to him and who I picture him to be.
 But we get older, and as we get older how we view life and the people who touch us in life in different ways.
 We have new experiences, new beliefs, and new ways of seeing the world.
 That’s why, as the death of David Bowie was complicated with the discussion of charges of rape as well as his statutory rape of young, teenage groupies it is important for me to address how I am starting to think about and address these complexities.